-If the same analyte exceeds the LCS control limit consecutively, it is an indication of a systemic problem.
-The source of the error shall be located and corrective action taken.
+If the same analyte exceeds the LCS control limit in consecutive batches, the source of the issue shall be located and action by the laboratory is required.
 Laboratories shall have a written procedure to monitor the application of marginal exceedance allowance to the LCS.

 1.7.3.3 Sample Specific Controls